AdobeDocs/experience-manager-cloud-service.sv-SE/help/security/traffic-filter-rules-including-waf.md

 <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. För att konfigurera WAF-regler måste WAF vara aktiverat i Cloud Manager, vilket beskrivs nedan för både nya och befintliga programscenarier.
-Observera att en separat licens måste köpas för WAF.
+1. Om WAF-regler är licensierade bör du aktivera funktionen i Cloud Manager, enligt beskrivningen nedan för både nya och befintliga programscenarier.

    1. Om du vill konfigurera WAF för ett nytt program ska du kontrollera **WAF-DDOS-skydd** kryssruta på **Säkerhet** när du [lägga till ett produktionsprogram.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)